Ways to Kick Off Your Summer Right

-The Pioneer Log Cabin offers a glimpse back to a time when life was, in many ways, much simpler – but also more difficult.
+Catch a glimpse of a time when life was, in many ways, much simpler – but also more difficult.
 Days were spent doing chores necessary just to survive.
-Children played with toys made from common materials like corn husks, sticks and rocks.
-Homes were lit by oil lamps at night, and bodies were so tired that even thin mattresses were no obstacle to a good night’s sleep.
+Children played with toys made from common materials like corn husks, sticks, and rocks.
+Homes were lit by oil lamps at night, and people were so tired that even thin mattresses were no obstacle to a good night’s sleep.

 This particular cabin, comprising two rooms, was constructed of longleaf pine in the 1830s and occupied for a century, with the last family to live there filling it to overflowing with 15 people.
 In 1959, the structure was relocated from neighboring Troup County to Callaway Gardens, where it serves as a reminder of the challenges our forefathers faced on a daily basis.

 Join us for Pioneer Day, Saturday, March 16th as we spend a day in the life of pioneers.